redhat-performance/quads/README.md

    - Please use **Red Hat, CentOS Stream or Rocky 8** for the below Wordpress component.
    - Wordpress needs to be on it's **own VM/server** as a standalone component.
    - [Wordpress](https://github.com/redhat-performance/ops-tools/tree/master/ansible/wiki-wordpress-nginx-mariadb) provides a place to automate documentation and inventory/server status via the Wordpress Python RPC API.
-   - **Note** On our 2.0/2.1 series roadmap we'll be moving the wiki component to be served directly off Flask.

 ##### Installing Wordpress via Ansible
    - You can use our Ansible playbook for installing Wordpress / PHP / PHP-FPM / nginx on a Rocky8, RHEL8 or CentOS8 Stream standalone virtual machine.